CallAsk about same-day availabilityLog In

 Flight season in Central TexasApril through first frost (typically November)

-"Bald" in the common name doesn't mean hairless — it comes from the older English word meaning "having a white spot," derived from piebald.
-The white face marking is the "bald" part.
-The species was first formally described by Carl Linnaeus in his 1763 Centuria Insectorum.
+"Bald" in the common name doesn't mean hairless.
+It actually comes from an older English term that means "having a white spot," related to piebald.
+The white face marking is what makes it "bald."
+Carl Linnaeus first described this species in his 1763 work, Centuria Insectorum.

 Like most temperate-zone social wasps, baldfaced hornet colonies are annual.
 The cycle:

 Baldfaced hornets do not reuse their nests.
-A 23-inch paper football in your oak tree in February is an empty shell.
-The colony inside died months earlier, and next year's queens are overwintering somewhere entirely different.
+If you spot a 23-inch paper football in your oak tree in February, it’s just an empty shell.
+The colony inside died off months ago, and the queens that will start new colonies next year are hibernating somewhere else entirely.

 The baldfaced hornet nest is one of the more remarkable structures any insect builds in North America:

-Adults drink nectar, tree sap, fruit pulp (especially apples and fermenting fruit), and honeydew from aphids.
-They also scavenge — raw meat, carrion, and insect prey.
+Adults feed on nectar, tree sap, fruit pulp (especially apples), and honeydew from aphids.
+I've seen them scavenge for raw meat, carrion, and other insects too.
+They’re not picky eaters.

-Larvae get protein: workers catch live insects (flies caught on the wing, caterpillars, spiders, even other wasps) and chew them into a paste that is regurgitated to the larvae.
-In return, larvae produce a sugary saliva secretion that the adult workers consume — a feedback loop that helps tie the colony's food economy together.
+Larvae need protein to grow.
+Worker wasps hunt down live insects like flies, caterpillars, spiders, and even other wasps.
+They chew these into a paste and feed it to the larvae.
+In exchange, the larvae secrete a sugary saliva that the adult workers eat.
+This creates a cycle that keeps the colony's food supply running smoothly.

-Baldfaced hornets are effective predators of pest insects — a mature colony removes thousands of caterpillars, flies, and aphids from the surrounding landscape over the course of a summer.
-North Carolina State University Extension explicitly notes the species is "probably beneficial because they prey on plant pests."
+Baldfaced hornets are tough predators of pest insects.
+A mature colony can take out thousands of caterpillars, flies, and aphids during the summer.
+North Carolina State University Extension even says this species is "probably beneficial because they prey on plant pests."

-Baldfaced hornets are present but not abundant in the San Antonio to Boerne corridor.
-They are a forest-edge species, and the less wooded parts of the region (central Bexar County, the drier western reaches) produce fewer calls than the heavily-oaked corridor communities.
+Baldfaced hornets are around, but not in huge numbers, in the San Antonio to Boerne area.
+They prefer forest edges, so the less wooded spots—like central Bexar County and the drier western areas—tend to generate fewer calls compared to the communities with plenty of oak trees.

 Where we see baldfaced hornet nests locally: